trussworks/react-uswds/docs/contributing.md

 ## Development

+### Before You Start

+Make sure you understand the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification. **All pull requests opened into `main` must have a title that follows the [conventional commits spec](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional)** This generates an automated changelog entry and is later used to determine versioning for release.
+It is required to merge.

+### Pull Requests

-To start working on a new issue, make sure you've assigned yourself to the issue in Github and marked it as "In Progress."
+To being working on a issue, make sure you've assigned yourself to the issue in Github and marked it as "In Progress.".
+If there isn't an issue yet for what you want to work on, [please create one](https://github.com/trussworks/react-uswds/issues/new/choose).

 Create a new branch off `main` using the naming convention:

-`{type}-{summary}-{issue #}`
+`{your initials or username}-{summary}-{issue #}`

-For example: `feat-accordion-component-112`, `fix-accordion-component-112`
+For example: `hw-accordion-component-112`, `hw-accordion-component-112`

-See [adding new components](./adding_new_components.md) to get ideas of where to start.

-### Pull Requests

 When your branch is ready for review, open a PR into `main` and request reviews from relevant team members.
 Reviews from codeowners will automatically be requested.
-Address any failing tests, lint errors, PR feedback, etc., and once your branch is approved you should **squash & merge**.
+Address any failing tests, lint errors, PR feedback, etc. Once your branch is approved, the work will be merged with **squash & merge**.

-This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
-This standardizes contributions and streamlines the release flow. **All pull requests opened into `main` must have a title that follows the [conventional commits spec](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional)** This generates an automated changelog entry and is required to merge.

-### Dev Notes
+### Guidelines

+- Encourage a strict separation of concerns, focusing on UI (rendered HTML and CSS) rather than any application logic.
+- Expose the necessary props for composability and extensibility, such as event handlers, custom CSS classes, etc.
+- Maintain a high standard of unit test coverage and cross-browser/device support, so that projects including this dependency can focus on integration and implementation.
+- Provide thorough documentation (in Storybook and in the example app) so that users can view the components as they render in the UI, the source code required to use them, and specifications such as how props are used, a11y support, and test coverage.
+- Consistent and transparent versioning so that multiple projects can rely on this package, and it can be maintained as React and USWDS release new versions while also providing backwards compatibility.

+More guidance for preferred React practices can be found in the [adding new components](./adding_new_components.md) documentation.

+### Linting, Testing, and Automation

 Because this project exports a library that will be used by other projects, it is important that updates follow a set of standard practices.
 When you commit your changes, several hooks will run to check and format staged files.
-In order to be eligible for merging, all branches must pass testing and linting standards.
+In order to be eligible for merging, all branches must pass the following automation.

-- [Prettier](https://prettier.io/), [TypeScript compilation](https://www.typescriptlang.org/), [eslint](https://eslint.org/) and [stylelint](https://stylelint.io/) are run on _staged files_ as a pre-commit hook
+- [Prettier](https://prettier.io/), [TypeScript compilation](https://www.typescriptlang.org/), [eslint](https://eslint.org/) and [stylelint](https://stylelint.io/) are run on _staged files_ as a pre-commit hook/
   - For an optimal developer experience, it's recommended that you configure your editor to run linting & formatting inline.
-  - These checks will also be run on all files in CI, and must pass before the branch can be merged
-- [`standard-version`](https://github.com/conventional-changelog/standard-version) is used during releases to auto-generate version numbers and changelog based on PR title.
-  - The version number is determined based on conventional commits - **[fix]** indicates a bug fix, **[feat]** indicates a minor bump.
-    **[!]** or [BREAKING CHANGES] indicates a major bump.
-Other possibilities include **build**, **ci**, **chore**, **docs**,
-    **perf**, **refactor**, **revert**, **style**, **test**.
-It is *strongly* recommended you familiarize yourself with [conventional commits](https://www.conventionalcommits.org).
-  - The **[WIP]** prefix can be used to indicate a pull request is still work in progress.
-In this case, the PR title is not validated and the pull request lint check remains pending.
-- The project is configured to only allow [squash & merge](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) PR commits.
 - [dangerjs](https://github.com/danger/danger-js) is used to enforce several pull request standards, including:
   - Changes to package source code should include changes to tests.
   - New `src/components` files should include changes to storybook.